RikkaApps/Sui/template/magisk_module/README.md

 ### v11.5.0 (2021-03-02)

-- (Experimental) Provide a simple tool which can run commands, this tool can be used in terminal apps and adb shell
+- Provide a experimental tool which can run commands, this tool can be used in terminal apps and adb shell (see README for more)
 - Filter out packages without components
 - Filter out nonexistent packages added by `MATCH_UNINSTALLED_PACKAGES` flag

+> What's the meaning of the command-line tool?
+There is already "su" from Magisk.
+>
+> This does helped me to investigate [a bug of Magisk](https://github.com/topjohnwu/Magisk/issues/3976) that happens rarely.
+At that time, Magisk's su is not available.

 ### v11.4.5 (2021-02-21)